mosharky/MO2-VS-Mod-Updater/README.md

 ## Usage
-To open the update menu, go to the Tools button and select 'VS Mod Updater'
+To open the update menu, go to the Tools button and select 'VS Mod Updater':

 ![](https://raw.githubusercontent.com/mosharky/MO2-VS-Mod-Updater/refs/heads/main/assets/plugin_dropdown.png)

 From there, you'll be met with this screen:

 ![](https://raw.githubusercontent.com/mosharky/MO2-VS-Mod-Updater/refs/heads/main/assets/plugin_ui.png)

 You need to press the 'Check for Updates' button to be able to update any mods.
 If the plugin successfully found updates, you'll see a neat overview of all updates and their changes:

 ![](https://raw.githubusercontent.com/mosharky/MO2-VS-Mod-Updater/refs/heads/main/assets/updates_found.png)

 The 'Update Mods' button will only update mods with their checkbox marked.